maestrolab/SMA-REACT/docs/contributing_extending.rst

 Alternative modeling approaches include the Brinson model :cite:p:`brinson_one-dimensional_1993`, the Aurrichio model :cite:p:`auricchio_sma_2009`, and various extensions for plasticity :cite:p:`scalet_three-dimensional_2019`, finite deformation :cite:p:`xu_finite_2021`, and other phenomena.
 No matter the particular model you wish to include, the process we will detail below will be the same (if you have access to the model source code in python).

-    * Add a Dropdown_ on the ``File Input`` tab to allow the user pick between different model formulations.
+    * Add a Dropdown_ on the :mod:`~data_input.create_data_input` tab to allow the user pick between different model formulations.
-    * Modify the ``create_calibration_parameters`` function (associated with the calibration parameters tab) to include the model parameters required for your chosen formulation.
+    * Modify the :class:`~calibration.create_calibration_parameters.CalibrationParametersWidget` function (associated with the calibration parameters tab) to include the model parameters required for your chosen formulation.
 This would probably be best implemented in an if-else format.
-    * Change ``optimizer.main`` to accomodate these different model parameters.
+    * Change :func:`~calibration.model_funcs.optimizer.main` to accomodate these different model parameters.
-    * Include another if-else statement in ``optimizer.evaluate`` to call your chosen model formulation.
-If your model formulation returns a strain history given temperature and stress histories, this involves adding an if-else statement at the location where the current source code calls ``Full_Model_Stress``.
+    * Include another if-else statement in :func:`~calibration.model_funcs.optimizer.evaluate` to call your chosen model formulation.
+If your model formulation returns a strain history given temperature and stress histories, this involves adding an if-else statement at the location where the current source code calls :func:`~calibration.model_funcs.Full_Model_stress`.
-    * Be sure to modify the ``calibration_progress`` figures to include any unique model parameters.
+    * Be sure to modify the :mod:`~calibration_progress.create_calibration_progress_widget` figures to include any unique model parameters.

 Including other optimization schemes
 ------------------------------------